kubernetes/enhancements/keps/sig-auth/4317-pod-certificates/README.md

 "ECDSAP256", "ECDSAP384", "ECDSAP521", and "ED25519".

-To allow signer implementations to be backed by an ACME CA such as Let's Encrypt, the pod spec author can request DNS SANs that Kubelet will embed in the PKCS#10 CSR it generates.
+To allow signer implementations to be backed by an ACME CA such as Let's Encrypt, the pod spec author can request DNS and IP Subject Alternate Names that Kubelet will embed in the PKCS#10 CSR it generates.
 In the future, other customizations based on the [ACME Identifier Type Registry](https://www.iana.org/assignments/acme/acme.xhtml#acme-identifier-types) might be supported.